LaVine scores 46 points, Bulls hit 25 3s to beat Pelicans

-CHICAGO (AP) — Zach LaVine scored a season-high 46 points, hitting nine of Chicago’s franchise-record 25 3-pointers, and the Bulls cooled off the New Orleans Pelicans with a 129-116 victory Wednesday night.
+LaVine scored a season-high 46 points, hitting nine of Chicago’s franchise-record 25 3-pointers, and the Bulls cooled off the New Orleans Pelicans with a 129-116 victory Wednesday.

+“I expect to do that.
+I put in the time and effort,” LaVine said.
+“It happens that way.
+You hit a couple, get hot.
+You wish it could happen every game.
+Obviously, it can’t.
+But when you get in a zone, you want to stay in it.”

-Coby White made eight 3s and scored 30 points in an impressive show by Chicago’s starting backcourt.
-Led by LaVine and White, the Bulls went 25 for 47 from beyond the arc and shot 59% (48 for 81) overall.
+White made eight 3s and scored 30 points in an impressive show by Chicago’s starting backcourt.
+LaVine and White became the first duo in NBA history to make at least eight 3s apiece in the same game, according to STATS.

+Denzel Valentine added four 3-pointers and 16 points as the Bulls went 25 for 47 from beyond the arc and shot 59% (48 for 81) overall.

+“We (were) due for a good team shooting night,” White said.
+“We haven’t been shooting the ball well as a team, especially at home.”

 New Orleans had won four in a row, including a 130-101 victory over Houston on Tuesday night.
 But the Pelicans looked a little tired in the second half of the opener of a four-game trip.